Customer or consumer experience (CX) has evolved many times throughout the years of interacting with patrons.

 The Giants Get the Picture (and You Should Too)

 If you’ve learned something so far, we are honored, but you are behind.
 Mobile moments are already a marketing channel for the big guys (Facebook, Amazon, Apple, Baidu, Alibaba).
-In fact, they own about 80-90% of the space.
+In fact, they own about 80-90% of the space; the rest of the mobile marketers need to catch up.

 The other 10-20% is made up by all banks, travel, and retail industries combined which leaves a lot of room (in our opinion).